Surrey County Council

 Surrey County Council is the county council for the non-metropolitan county of Surrey, England.
 The council is currently run by a Conservative Party minority administration.
 The council is based in Woodhatch Place, Reigate, and consists of 81 councillors.
+The council is due to be abolished on 1 April 2027, and will be replaced with East Surrey Council and West Surrey Council.

 History

 Elected county councils were created in 1889 under the Local Government Act 1888, taking over many administrative functions which had been performed by unelected magistrates at the quarter sessions.
 In Surrey's case, most such functions in the north-east of the county had already passed to the Metropolitan Board of Works, which had been established in 1856 to administer the urban area of London.
 Under the 1888 Act, the Metropolitan Board of Works' area became the new County of London.
 The then borough of Croydon lay outside the County of London, but was considered large enough to run county-level services and so it was made a county borough.
 Surrey County Council was elected by and provided services to the rest of the county, which area was termed the administrative county.

 The first elections to the county council were held in January 1889 and it formally came into being on 1 April 1889.
 On that day it held its first official meeting at the Sessions House in Newington, which had been the meeting place of the Surrey Quarter Sessions since 1791.
 Co-incidentally, it was also near Waterloo station, a major hub for the railways serving Surrey.
 Sessions House was in the area that had transferred from Surrey to the new county of London.
 The first chairman was Edward Leycester-Penrhyn, who had been chairman of the quarter sessions since 1861.

 In 1965, the London Government Act 1963 abolished the existing county of London and replaced it with the larger Greater London, which took over more territory in the north-east of Surrey, including Richmond, Kingston-upon-Thames, Wimbledon and Sutton.
 At the same time, Staines and Sunbury-on-Thames were transferred to Surrey from Middlesex.
 In 1974, the Local Government Act 1972 designated Surrey a non-metropolitan county.
 Prior to the 1974 reforms the lower tier of local government had comprised numerous municipal boroughs, urban districts and rural districts; these were reorganised into eleven non-metropolitan districts.